FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 The DSL config file will define input data and(or) model as well as output data and(or) model for each component.
 The downstream components take output data and(or) model of upstream components as input.
 In this way, a DAG can be constructed by the config file.

 We have provided several example dsl files located in the corresponding algorithm folder.
+For example, hetero-lr dsl files are located in 'hetero_logistic_regression/test_hetero_lr_train_job_dsl.json'

 #### Field Specification
 1. component_name: key of a component.
 This name should end with a "_num" such as "_0", "_1" etc. And the number should start with 0.
 This is used to distinguish multiple same kind of components that may exist.
-2. work_mode: Indicate if using standalone version or cluster version.
-0 represent for standalone version and 1 stand for cluster version.
-3. module: Specify which component use.
+2. module: Specify which component use.
 This field should be one of the algorithm modules FATE supported.
    FATE-1.0 supports 11 usable algorithm module.

    > DataIO: transform input-data into Instance Object for later components